OSGeo/PROJ/docs/source/install.rst

     .. versionadded:: 9.6

+    When ON, :file:`proj.db`, :file:`proj.ini` and ITRF resource files will be embedded into the PROJ library.
     Default is OFF for shared library builds (BUILD_SHARED_LIBS=ON), and ON for static library builds (BUILD_SHARED_LIBS=OFF).

-    When ON, :file:`proj.db` and :file:`proj.ini` will be embedded into the PROJ library.
+.. option:: EMBED_GRIDS_DIRECTORY=<directory>

+    .. versionadded:: 9.6

+    Embed files from <directory> ending with .tif or .json in the PROJ library itself.

+    The pointed directory can potentially be the full PROJ-data package (uncompressed).
+    In that case, about 6 GB of free disk and 16 GB of RAM are required to build PROJ.

+    When using this parameter, EMBED_RESOURCE_FILES must be set to ON.

+    If the content of the directory changes, you need to run CMake again to update the list of files.

 .. option:: USE_ONLY_EMBEDDED_RESOURCE_FILES=ON/OFF

     .. versionadded:: 9.6

-    Even if EMBED_RESOURCE_FILES=ON, by default PROJ will still try to locate :file:`proj.db` and :file:`proj.ini` on the file system, and fallback to the embedded version if not found.
+    Even if EMBED_RESOURCE_FILES=ON, by default PROJ will still try to locate :file:`proj.db`, :file:`proj.ini`, ITRF resource files or grid files on the file system, and fallback to the embedded version if not found.
     By setting USE_ONLY_EMBEDDED_RESOURCE_FILES=ON, no attempt at locating those files on the file system is made.
     Default is OFF.
     Users will also typically want to set EMBED_PROJ_DATA_PATH=OFF if setting USE_ONLY_EMBEDDED_RESOURCE_FILES=OFF.